What is an App Developer?

 When it comes to technology, there are plenty of career paths one can take.
 One area that has seen an incredible rise in popularity is that of app development.
 There are literally millions of apps available today, from music apps to banking apps. that help people perform specific tasks.

-An app developer is a computer software engineer whose primary responsibilities include creating, testing and programming apps for computers, mobile phones, and other types of electronic devices.
+An app developer is a computer software engineer whose primary responsibilities include creating, testing and programming apps for computers, mobile phones, and tablets.
 These developers typically work in teams, and think of ideas and concepts either for the general public, or for a specific customer need.

 App developers understand coding languages and how to use them, and may also work alongside graphic artists, data scientists, and other software experts to create applications.
 They also test and fix any bugs that are found before the product is launched.